The 7 Most Common Motorcycle Accident Injuries

 Third-degree road rash requires immediate medical attention and may require skin grafts depending on the severity of the wound.

 We have a human instinct to draw our arms in and protect our internal organs during a fall.
-However, this means our arms bear the brunt of impact when we fall.
-And because the arms and hands are such complicated, fine motor limbs, this can result in any number of issues down the road.
+However, this means that our arms bear the brunt of impact when we fall.
+And, because the arms and hands are such complicated, fine motor limbs, this can result in any number of issues down the road.

 For example, you may have mobility in your arm but none in your fingers.
 Or, you may have good control of your fingers but limited control of the muscles in your shoulder and elbow.
 You may not have any sensation at all.
 It could be one arm, or it could be both.